leighsmith/iTunes2Strawberry/README.md

 These utilities perform the following functions:

 - iTunes2Strawberry.py: Converts play analytics of an exported iTunes library to a Strawberry database.
+- iTunesPlayLists2Strawberry.py: Adds non-smart playlists from an iTunes library file as an equivalent Strawberry favorite playlist.
 - updateStrawberry.py: Updates play analytics of a Strawberry database from another Strawberry database.
 - consolidateTracks.py: Merge the play analytics between two nominated tracks in a Strawberry database.